AMCollectionsData/ORCIDWorks/README.md

 > Collect works metadata from ORCID.org

-Adapted from [a gist](https://gist.github.com/Jason-Gush/bcbab1c3c55e5684251ad3b8ee04eded) by [@JasonGush](https://github.com/Jason-Gush), this is a Python script that collects works on ORCID from their API from a list of users affiliated with an institution on the [NZ ORCID Hub](https://orcidhub.org.nz).
+Adapted from [a gist](https://gist.github.com/Jason-Gush/bcbab1c3c55e5684251ad3b8ee04eded) by [@JasonGush](https://github.com/Jason-Gush), this is a Python script that collects works on ORCID from their API from a list of users affiliated with an institution on the [NZ ORCID Hub](https://orcidhub.org.nz) and outputs them to a CSV file.

 ## Installation